Schorcher/HighCardFX/README.md

 # HighCardFX2.0
-game
-This is a java based card game.
+This is a java based card game using JavaFX.